parabix/parabix-devel-mirror/README-radicalgrep.md

 * `-h` manually toggle file path to be shown for each matching line

     > This is turned on automatically each time when > 1 files are inputted
+* `-clk` program timer
+    > Used to measure the runtime of Radical Grep.
+    > Returns the runtine in seconds.
 * `-n` shows the line number along with each match
 * Single and multi-file input